OpenSystemsLab/homepage/content/services.md

 ---
-title: "Services"
+title: "Capabilities"
 description: "Comprehensive AI Infrastructure and Cloud Solutions"
 menu: main
 weight: 10
 ---

-# Our Services
+# Capabilities

-Open Systems Lab provides comprehensive AI infrastructure consulting and cloud solutions designed to modernize your operations while reducing costs and complexity.
+Open Systems Lab provides comprehensive AI infrastructure and cloud solutions designed to modernize your operations while reducing costs and complexity.

-## AI Integration & Consulting
+## AI Integration & Infrastructure

 ### Generative AI Business Integration
 Transform your business processes with intelligent automation that learns and adapts to your workflows.